yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/12-custom-arrow/README.md

 ## Implementing IVisualCreator

-In order to create an arrow visualization, we have to implement the [IVisualCreator](https://docs.yworks.com/yfileshtml/#/api/IVisualCreator) interface.
+To create an arrow visualization, we have to implement the [IVisualCreator](https://docs.yworks.com/yfileshtml/#/api/IVisualCreator) interface.

 We create the visualization for the arrow in `createVisual`.
 If it is called for the first time, we generate a path for the arrowhead.
 This path must point from the right side to the origin (0/0).